icysamon/rp2040-dht20/README.md

 # DHT20 Temperature And Humidity Sensor Library
 ## About
-DHT20 temperature and humidity sensor library for Raspberry Pi Pico.
+This is a temperature and humidity sensor DHT20 driver for Raspberry Pi Pico.

 ## Connection
 ![](picture.png)